faressoft/terminalizer/README.md

 The default `config.yml` file is stored at root directory of the project.
 Execute the below command to copy it to your current directory.

-> Use any editor to edit the copied `config.yml`, then use the `-c` option to override the default one.
+> Use any editor to edit the copied `config.yml`, then use the `-c` option to override the default one:

 ```bash
 terminalizer config